 - It takes an average of 209 cold calls to generate one appointment or meeting.

 - 63% of salespeople say cold calling is their least favourite part of Sales.

 It takes a lot more effort and hours to get cold calls to work.
-Sometimes you get lucky and strike gold a few times in a row but, typically, a cold call is very hit and miss.
-You’ll go through the full range of sales rejection – being hung up on, being told to get lost, voicemail upon voicemail upon voicemail, not being put through by the ‘gatekeeper’, and more.
+Sometimes you get lucky and strike gold a few times in a row but, typically, a cold call is very hit-and-miss.
+You’ll go through the full range of sales rejection – being hung up on, being told to get lost, voicemail upon voicemail, not being put through by the ‘gatekeeper’, and more.

 Why warm calling?